ghub-c/AerialClassifier/README.md

 #  AerialClassifier

 Implementation of CNN using Keras for a ImageClassifier.
 We use a similar model as the one exposed by Yann Le Cun.
-A triple stack of Conv + MaxPool layers, a Flatten layer previous to the Dense (64) layer, a Dropout of 50% and a final Dense layer with a Softmax function at the end.
-Conv layers use ReLu activaction functions and we use the last version of the Adam optimizer.
+A triple stack of Conv + MaxPool layers, a Flatten layer previous to the Dense (64) layer, a Dropout of 50% and a final Dense layer with a Softmax function of two encoded classes.
+Conv and Dense (64) layers use ReLu activaction functions and we use the last version of the Adam optimizer for compiling.

 ## How does it work?